Vinyl Records Price Guide

 Then again, the price is up to the seller.
 If there’s a certain record you’re after, try and find it listed in multiple places and then cross reference the prices.
 If they tend to differ, are there any standout characteristics that contribute to the price divide?
 Or is it merely subjective?

-Being that albums are sold on eBay, Amazon, public auctions, private auctions, and in open record sales at a store, it’s important to do research to ensure the price is right.
+Being that albums are sold on eBay, Amazon, public auctions, private auctions, and in open record store, it’s important to do research to ensure the price is right.

 But, one thing we need to touch on before letting you go is what not to buy.
 That’s pointed at you, con artist.